mrbalraj007/DevOps_free_Bootcamp/Day08-Trivy/aboutme_trivy.md

-# What is Trivy and how to use it?
+# What is Trivy and how do you use it?
 ---

 ## About Trivy: